 If you prefer high-energy relaxation, head for La Ronde amusement park and its heart-pumping rides.
 The park is located just one Métro stop from Downtown.

 Alternatively, take a short stroll from Old Montreal to the Clocktower Pier at the Old Port and join Jet Boating Montreal on their extremely wet and wild Lachine Rapids adventure.

 Do you have any tips to add to our Montreal travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock